Email Migration Project Plan Template For Businesses

 11. Communicate with Stakeholders

-Communicate about the changes and the impact the email migration would bring to the users, including external and internal stakeholders.
+Communicate about the changes and the impact the email migration may bring to the users, including external and internal stakeholders.
 Create customized training and documentation to keep them familiar with the new platform.

 12. Perform a Pilot Migration